‘A Well-Documented Life: James Arthur Harley (1873–1943)’, Pitt Rivers Museum, University of Oxford,

 18 October 2014 – 8 February 2015

-Apart from the brief information I had been furnished with who was James Arthur Harley and what was his story?
+From the brief information, I had been furnished with from his archive I wanted to know who was James Arthur Harley and what was his story?
 Harley’s letters, sermons, speeches, newspaper clippings, qualifications became a focus for my intellectual inquiry.
 I began to wonder what motivated him?
 Why did he want to become a priest?
 How did he succeed?
 What were his setbacks and failures?
 How did his vocation reconcile for a better life in a new land with the harsh realities of America racism?
-How and why did Michael end up with this suitcase?
-What secrets did this battered suitcase contain?
-I progressed from these broad questions about Harley into a detailed study.
+How and why did his archive end up in a suitcase in Shepshed and what secrets did the battered suitcase contain?
+I progressed from these broad questions into a detailed study.